DevinDon/koa-backend-server/.github/ISSUE_TEMPLATE/question.md

 ---

 **Describe your question**
-A clear and concise description of what the bug is.
+A clear and concise description of what the question is.

 **What do you want to know?**
 For example, how to use it?
+How it works?

 **Additional context**
 Add any other context about the problem here.